-An S&P U.S. municipal note rating reflects S&P's opinion about the liquidity factors and market access risks unique to notes.
+An S&P Global Ratings U.S. municipal note rating reflects S&P Global Ratings' opinion about the liquidity factors and market access risks unique to the notes.
 Notes due in three years or less will likely receive a note rating.
 Notes with an original maturity of more than three years will most likely receive a long-term debt rating.
-In determining which type of rating, if any, to assign, S&P's analysis will review the following considerations:
+In determining which type of rating, if any, to assign, S&P Global Ratings' analysis will review the following considerations: